Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 value | description
 ----- | -----------
-expirationDate | expiration date of the document dob |	date of birth checkDigitDob | check digit for the date of birth checkDigitExpiration | check digit for the expiration date code |	country code surname	| surname givenNames| all given first names checkDigitDates	| check digit for both dates type |	type of the document that was read.
-(ID/P) checkDigitNumber |	check digit for the document number checkDigitFinal	| check digit sex	 | gender of the person
+expirationDate | expiration date of the document dayOfBirth | date of birth checkDigitDayOfBirth | check digit for the date of birth checkDigitExpirationDate | check digit for the expiration date issuingCountryCode | issuing country code nationalityCountryCode | nationality country code countryCode | country code (Deprecated since 3.2.1.
+Use issuingCountryCode and nationalityCountryCode instead.) surNames    | surnames givenNames | all given first names personalNumber | personal number checkDigitPersonalNumber | check digit for personal number checkDigitDates | check digit for both dates documentType |  type of the document that was read.
+(ID/P) documentNumber | document number checkDigitNumber |  check digit for the document number checkigitFinal  | check digit sex  | gender of the person

 <aside class="notice">
 Please be aware that not every property is filled for every document type (e.g. some ID MRZ do not contain a sex information)